david-dong828/Multi_Data_Scrapers/README.md

 **Folder Scrapy XJP**

 It contains several spiders
-  - To collect Chinese Top leaders' latest activities, such as 习近平，李克强...
+  - To collect Chinese Top leaders' latest activities, such as Xi JinPing(习近平)，Li keqiang(李克强)...
   - To collect Canada several main cities' real estate Price, Toronto, Ottawa, Vancouver...
   - To download files from Memorial online course
   -  More details could be found in READ ME in that folder